quicwg/quic-v2/draft-ietf-quic-v2.md

 described in {{QUIC}}, {{QUIC-TLS}}, and {{!RFC9002}}, with the following
 changes:

-* The version field of long headers is TBD.
-Note: Unless this document is published as an RFC, implementations should use the provisional value 0xff020000, which might change with each edition of this document.
+* The version field of long headers is 0x709a50c4.

 * The salt used to derive Initial keys in {{Section 5.2 of QUIC-TLS}} changes
   to: